facelessuser/PyMdown/Usage.md

 # Ignore number of first item in ordered list.
 # Setting this to false will force the list to start with the
-# first specified number in the ist.
+# first specified number in the list.
 lazy_ol: true

 # Python Markdown by default enables smart logic for _connected_words_